 Delhi Dolls MuseumShankar’s International Dolls Museum or Delhi Dolls Museum was founded by a cartoonist K. Shankar Pillai.
 Occupied in the floor area of 5184.5 sq. feet, of Children's Book Trust building, Bahdur Shah Zafar Marg, the museum displays costume dolls from all across the world.
-International Dolls museum is an important stop over for the visitors of Delhi.
 The museum was set up in 1957 and ready by 1965.
 Inaugurated by Dr. S. Radhakrishnan, the museum owes fine collection of dolls from world but the majority of dolls of India occupy the frame here.

 UN Secretary General, Madame Tito of Yugoslavia, the sister of Shah of Iran, Queen Frederika from Greece, the wives of the President of Mexico and Indonesia, the Prime Ministers of Poland and South Korea are a few delegates who have visited the museum and appreciated the worth of museum with their accolades.

 Where is Doll Museum in Delhi

 Children’s Book Trust building, 4 Nehru House Bahadur Shah Zafar Marg, near ITO

 Timings: 09.30 am to 6.00 pm closed on Monday and other gazette holidays